 Sometimes, when you travel to sporting events, concerts, or theme parks after or during a rain storm, you will be forced to sit on a wet seat.
 If you have a baby blanket with you, you can use it to dry off your seat.

 12. A Bib

 Kids tend to be messy eaters.
-Even when they have outgrown bibs, you sometimes need one to keep their good clothes from being covered in food.
-Tie the blanket around your child’s neck as a make-shift bib to keep those clothes nice and neat.
+Even when your kids have outgrown bibs, you sometimes need one to prevent their good clothes from getting dirty.
+Just tie a receiving blanket around your child’s neck as a make-shift bib to keep their clothes nice and neat.

 13. A Napkin

-Sometimes when you are on a road trip, you swing by a drive thru only to find after pulling away that they didn’t give you any napkins!
-How annoying.
-When you are in a pinch, you can use the receiving blanket as a napkin to clean your hands.
+Sometimes on road trips, you swing by a drive thru only to find after pulling away that they didn’t give you any napkins!
+In these situations, you can use a receiving blanket as a napkin to clean your hands.

 14. Major Mess Cleaner

 Yet another one of my smart ways to use baby blankets when on family vacations is to clean up major messes.